CX & Design

 Yes, SDL Tridion provides version history and rollback, but it is not source control.
 It does not facilitate release versions, branching and all the goodness of source control.
 DD4T allows you to follow a source control process much more easily, for example Gitflow.

 Build with dependency injection means the SDL Tridion version is abstracted from your web application, making upgrades easy.

 DD4T is not officially supported by SDL however, all of the major SDL Tridion agencies, including Dept, are very experienced in the framework.

-When should I not use it?
+What should I not use?

 DD4T is not a silver bullet and it is not right for every situation.
 So what are the drawbacks you should consider when evaluating if DD4T is right for you?